wp-plugins/fix-event-calendar-caching/readme.txt

 This plugin creates a static version of the javascript that can be cached by the browser.

-I have tested this plugin with version 2.1.9 of the event calendar plugin.
+I have tested this plugin with versions 2.1.9 and 2.2.0 of the event calendar plugin.
 It may work with future releases, but use it at your own risk.

 This plugin only uses the static javascript on the frontend.
 If a user is